-6.5.
+6.4.
 Restriction of Patient Population

-Respondent's practice shall be restricted to exclude patients who are
+Respondent's practice shall be restricted in the following manner to exclude patients or limit practice in the following manner: who are .
 Within thirty (30) days from the effective date of the decision, respondent shall submit to the Board or its designee, for prior approval, a plan to implement this restriction.
-Respondent shall submit proof satisfactory to the Board or its designee of compliance with this term of probation.
+Respondent shall submit satisfactory proof satisfactory to the Board or its designee of compliance with this term of probation.

-NOTE RATIONALE: In cases wherein some factor of the patient population at large (e.g. age, gender, practice setting) may put a patient at risk if in therapy with the respondent, language appropriate to the case may be developed to restrict such a population.
-The language would vary greatly by case.
+NOTE RATIONALE: In cases wherein some factor of the patient population at large (e.g. age, gender, practice setting) may put a patient at risk if in therapy with the respondent, language appropriate to the case may be developed to restrict such a population or setting.-The language would be tailored to each specific case. vary greatly by case.

-7.6.
+7.5.
 Psychotherapy

-Within ninety (90) days of the effective date of this Decision, a therapist shall be selected by the respondent for approval by the Board.
-The therapist shall (1) be a California-licensed psychologist with a clear and current license; (2) have no previous business, professional, personal, or other relationship with respondent; and (3) not be the same person as respondent's monitor.
-Respondent shall furnish a copy of this Decision to the therapist.
-Psychotherapy shall, at a minimum, consist of one hour per week over a period of fifty-two (52) consecutive weeks after which it may continue or terminate upon the written recommendation of the therapist with written approval by the Board or its designee.
+Within ninety (90) thirty (30) days of the effective date of this Decision, a therapist shall be selected by the respondent for approval by the Board.-The therapist shall (1) be a California-licensed psychologist with a clear and current license; (2) have no previous business, professional, personal, or other relationship with respondent; and (3) not be the same person as respondent's monitor.-Respondent shall furnish a copy of this Decision to the therapist.
+Psychotherapy shall, at a minimum, consist of one hour per week over a period of twenty six (26) to fifty-two (52) consecutive weeks after which it may continue or terminate upon the written recommendation of the therapist with written approval by the Board or its designee.
 The Board or its designee may order a re-psychological evaluation upon receipt of the therapist's recommendation.

-Respondent shall execute a release authorizing the therapist to provide to the Board or its designee any information the Board deems appropriate, including quarterly reports of respondent's therapeutic progress.
-It shall be respondent's responsibility to assure that the required quarterly reports are filed by the therapist in a timely manner.
+Respondent shall execute a release authorizing the therapist to provide to the Board or its designee any information the Board deems appropriate, including quarterly reports of respondent's therapeutic progress.-It shall be respondent's responsibility to assure that the required quarterly reports are filed by the therapist in a timely manner.
 If the therapist notifies the Board that the therapist believes the respondent cannot continue to safely render psychological services, upon notification from the Board respondent shall immediately cease accepting new patients and, in accordance with professional standards, shall appropriately refer/terminate existing patients within thirty (30) days and shall not resume practice until a Board-appointed evaluator determines that respondent is again safe to practice.
 During this period of non-practice, The term of probation shall be tolled and will not commence again until the period of non-practice is completed extended by the period of time during which respondent is ordered to cease practice.